Up to date development news and information for residents and key stakeholders. Information will be added as and when necessary.

-Before construction of the exciting new leisure and sports facilities can begin, Spencer Close will need to be widened so that construction vehicles can access the site safely.
+Before construction can begin, Spencer Close will need to be widened so that construction vehicles can access the site safely.

 Revised hybrid planning application submitted